List of Game & Watch games: Turtle Bridge

 Turtle Bridge was released in the Wide Screen series on February 1, 1982.
 It is a single-screen single-player game.

 The player uses a line of five turtles as stepping stones to transfer baggage from one side of a river to the other.
 Once a package is tossed to a colleague on the other side, the player can return to the home bank to fetch the next package.
 The turtles are not motionless but will dive to feed on any fish within reach, and they dive more frequently as the game progresses.
 The player may need to wait for the colleague on the far bank and cannot return to the home bank while carrying a package.
 Two to twelve points are awarded, depending on how quickly the package is delivered.
-It takes approximately 1 hour of game play to accrue 1000 points.
+It takes approximately 1 hour of gameplay to accrue 1000 points.
 Unlike other similar games, the scoreboard can display scores past 1000.
 Lives are lost if the explorer lands on a turtle that dives.
 A life can be recovered at the score levels 200 and 500.
 The game ends when all lives are lost.

 In Game A, the middle turtle of the five has no fish swimming in reach and never dives unless the explorer waits too long on its back, at which point fish appear and the turtle dives.
 In Game B, all turtles will dive from the outset, and the colleague appears less frequently.

+In both Game A and Game B if the player reaches 200 and 500 points without any lives lost, there will be a period of 20 and 30 seconds respectively when no new fish appear under the turtles.
+The same goes for 1200, 1500, 2200 points etc.

 Turtle Bridge was recreated in Game & Watch Gallery 3 for Game Boy Color.

 In the Super Smash Bros. series, Mr. Game & Watch back air has him hit opponents with a turtle, referencing Turtle Bridge.